elif14/DROP-TABLE-cse312_grades/README.md

 - [x] At least one image
 - [ ] All files have correct MIME type
 - [ ] X-Content-Type-Options: nosniff header must be set
-> [!CAUTION]
+> [!WARNING]
 > - All of these parts must be hosted by your server.
 > - Must serve the image from your server using your framework of choice.
-> - App should run on local port 8080
+> - App should run on local port 8080.

 ### Objective 2 Authentication
 - [x] Home page has a registration form
     - [ ] User can register
     - [x] User should still be on the home page after registration
     - [ ] Registeration confirms password
-        - [ ] Verifying second confirmation password is done in server not the frontend
+        - [ ] Verifying second confirmation password is done in server, not the frontend
     - [ ] User can not register with a taken username
     - [x] Store user name and hashed password in the database
 - [x] Home page has a login form